 Justino Sa is a government lawyer and environmental defender working to combat the devastation caused by the rosewood trade in Guinea-Bissau.
 A transcript follows the video of his statement.

 I work in the National Assembly where I am an advisor to the principal president of the assembly.
 In addition to this government position, I also work independently in defence of our country and the environment in particular.

 After independence, Guinea-Bissau started to export wood.
 But in a sustainable way that respected the law.

-It was based on this that we, myself included, started to ask questions, we decided to begin this fight, to combat it directly.
-We went on the ground, to see the situation, to witness.
-We denounced it on the radio, on the television, and everything else.
+It was based on this that we started to ask questions, we decided to begin this fight, to combat it directly.
+We went on the ground, to see the situation, as witnesses.
+We denounced it on the radio, on the television, and everywhere.

 It’s an environmental crime.
 To cut trees in such an irresponsible manner, without respecting the rules, this damages the country, damages the generations to come.